 The Town is the recipient of federal grants.
-Because of the Town's status as a federal grant recipient, it is required to comply with the Drug-Free Workplace Act, Title 41, Chapter 81 of the United States Code (the "DFWA").
+Because of the Town's status as a federal grant recipient, it is required to comply with the Drug-Free Workplace Act, Title 41, Chapter 81, U.S.C. (the "DFWA").

 Compliance with the DFWA is a condition of continued employment with the Town.
 All employees are required to acknowledge that they have read and agree to abide by the following policy by signing a copy of the policy, which is provided to the employee during the initial employment orientation.